isovector/certainty-by-construction/src/book/0-coblub.lagda.md

 packaged up and moved around with explicit dependencies on the data it requires, Lisp just lets you write and pass around functions, which automatically carry around all the data they reference.
-Java has a *design pattern* for this called the "command pattern," which requires much ado and ink to be spilled, while in Lisp it just works in a way that is hard to understand if you are used to thinking about computer programs as static sequences of instructions.
-Indeed, the command pattern is bloated and ultimately unnecessary in Lisp, and practitioners must first unlearn it before they can begin to see the beauty of Lisp.
+Java has a *design pattern* for this called the "command pattern," which has required much ado and ink to be spilled.
+In Lisp, however, you can just pass functions around as first-class values and everything works properly.
+It can be hard to grok why exactly if you are used to thinking about computer programs as static sequences of instructions.
+Indeed, the command pattern is bloated and ultimately unnecessary in Lisp, and practitioners must first unlearn it before they can begin to see the way of Lisp.

 Haskell takes a step further than Lisp, in that it restricts when and where